Sayanj4u/Project3-BookManagement/README.md

 ## Project - Books Management

+Assignment:
+ add bookCover(string) key in your bookModel in Book managemt project.
+When book is being created , take up the book cover as an image , upload it to s3 and save the url in bookCover key.
+Submit a short explainer video on the same( individually)

 ### Key points

 - Create a group database `groupXDatabase`.
 You can clean the db you previously used and resue that.